axelpale/affineplane/docs/API.md

 <a name="affineplaneplane3equal"></a>
 ## [affineplane](#affineplane).[plane3](#affineplaneplane3).[equal](#affineplaneplane3equal)(p1, p2)

-Test if two planes are equal.
+Test if two planes are strictly equal in their properties.
+See [affineplane.plane3](#affineplaneplane3).almostEqual for a relaxed alternative.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>